Find Cheap Auto Insurance Quotes in Your Area

 Virginia allows coverage limits for Collision and "Other Than Collision" to be set by your insurance company.
 Some insurers may not offer this coverage based on how they assess you as a risk.
 Others will cover you, but at rates and coverage limits they negotiate with you.

-Your designated insurer is required to insure you for a period of 3 years.
+Your designated insurer is required to insure you for a period of three years.
 Each year, you will have the option of renewing your policy with your insurer, which means you only have to remain insured through the VAIP until you’re able to buy auto insurance in the voluntary market.
-Before renewing your policy with your designated insurer through the VAIP, you should search and compare auto insurance quotes in the voluntary market.
-If you haven’t been in any new accidents or been convicted of violations, you should have a better chance of finding an insurer in the voluntary market.

 You'll usually be able to find better auto insurance rates in the regular market than through the VAIP.
 Based on your driving record and the nature of your eligibility points among other factors, your premium could be a lot more expensive.
 For some context, premiums in Virginia’s voluntary market are somewhat "middle of the pack" compared to other states, with the average Virginian driver paying $1,114 annually for auto insurance.